biobricks/streaming-sequence-extractor/README.md

 # ToDo

 * SBOL parser doesn't sanitize/check DNA output
-* If file contains e.g. fasta then sbol then genbank and the parsers are tried in the order fasta->genbank->sbol then the parser might discover the genbank header first and discard all the sbol as junk.
-To handle this we should check for any of the possible headers and pick the one that appears the earliest.
 * Check if multiple genbank seqs in one file work
-* Implement that seqs also end if the beginning of another format is discovered
 * Implement opts.multi and opts.separator
 * Deal with maxBuffer
 * Implement GenBank AA support
-* Add plaintext support
 * Unit tests

 # License and copyright